Is Your Child Not Fitting In At School? Here’s How to Help Them

 Chidren’s social abilities develop at different rates.

-Is your child struggling with some of the skills needed to build and maintain good friendships?
+Is your child struggling with some of the actual skills needed to build and maintain good friendships?

 As a first step read my article on friendship skills.

-Building social skills is not always an appropriate solution though and must be considered carefully.
+Building social skills through coaching or deliberate practise is not always an appropriate solution though and must be considered carefully.
 Sometimes it would put too much pressure on your child.

 6. Encourage Healthy Friendships, Not Just Any Friendships